Symphony No. 5 (Vaughan Williams): Composition

-I: Preludio
+I. Preludio

 The first movement, in Frank Howes's analysis (1954), can be seen either as "an elaborate ternary form with coda" or "an exposition of two big groups of themes succeeded without development by a condensed recapitulation".
 This movement owes something to sonata form, but does not display all its characteristics; the second subject has been derived from the first subject.
-The movement opens with a pedal C in the bass, answered by a horn call outlining a D major chord in a dotted rhythm, which implies mixolydian D. The violins use the notes of the pentatonic scale, making the key ambiguous.
+The movement opens with a pedal C in the bass, answered by a horn call outlining a D major chord in a dotted rhythm, which implies mixolydian D.

+The violins use the notes of the pentatonic scale, making the key ambiguous.
 Wilfrid Mellers believes this is why Vaughan Williams billed the movement as a Preludio, "which suggests an emergent state".
 The horn call motif fluctuates from major to minor, outlining the tonal ambiguity, moving between the mixolydian and dorian modes, which becomes a characteristic of the movement.
 The bass's C pedal becomes the tonic when the key changes to either the aeolian or dorian modes.
 The modality then moves to E, with a new melody in the violins, which, although it does not include a sharpened seventh, outlines E major.
 The bass, now played pizzicato, supports the melody both melodically and harmonically and the texture incorporates suspensions and passing notes, making the harmony richer.
 A sudden descent of a semitone, an idea previously used in Vaughan Williams's works Fantasia on a Theme by Thomas Tallis and Job, marks a key change to three flats and also the development section.

 The tempo accelerates to allegro for the development.
 The strings are used to imply the winds of nature, in a similar vein to that of Sibelius.
 This is punctuated by the brass and woodwind with the falling semitone motif, which gets larger intervallically to a major second and then a minor third.
 This section is a canon; the polyphony of which Mellers believes shows the randomness of nature.
 The key shifts down mediants, until it reaches D minor, when the strings imitate Sibelius again, this time using tremolo effects.

 For the recapitulation the tempo slows and the dynamics are reduced.
 The C pedal is reintroduced, but this time in a more melodic fashion.
 There is more development in the recapitulation.
 The movement ends in a similar way to the opening, with the horn call, but the key signature of two flats rather than one sharp is used.
-The bases descend to C via E♭, leaving the tonality of the movement still in question.
+The basses descend to C via E♭, leaving the tonality of the movement still in question.

 Arnold Whittall argues that "With respect to D Major, the Preludio might be regarded as a clear case of Schoenbergian 'Schwebende Tonalität' ('fluctuating: suspended, not yet decided' tonality)", although Vaughan Williams stated that Schoenberg's music meant nothing to him.